Brian R. DavidsonManaging Partner

 - Allegheny County Bar Association, Construction Law Section, Vice-Chair (2012-2013) Chair-Elect (2013-2014)

 - Pennsylvania State Bar Association

 - Lead counsel for a multinational engineering and construction company regarding an offshore oil & gas project dispute with respect to subsea flow line issues.
-The dispute is subject to ad hoc arbitration under the UNCITRAL Arbitration Rules (1976) before a three member international arbitration panel.
+The dispute was subject to ad hoc arbitration under the UNCITRAL Arbitration Rules (1976) before a three member international arbitration panel.

 - Lead counsel for one of the world's largest multinational engineering and construction companies in connection with disputes arising out of a lump-sum, turnkey contract for the engineering, procurement, fabrication, transportation and construction of a $1.7 billion gas to liquids facility in Nigeria.
 Assisted the EPC Contractor in identifying, developing and evaluating delay and extra work claims against the project owner with an aggregate value in excess of $200 million.
 The claims were subject to arbitration administered by the London Court of International Arbitration under the UNCITRAL arbitration rules.
 However, these disputes were resolved amicably prior to the commencement of arbitration proceedings.